Food Scraps Management

 - Food rescue means recovering healthy foods and making fast deliveries to those in need.
 This is the highest and best use for perishable food.
 The Fresno Metro Ministry Food Recovery project, which takes excess perishable food to hungry people, is an example.

-- Food Finders is a community-based food rescue organization in Southern California, that serves as a conduit, between donors and people in need.
+- Food Finders is a community-based food rescue organization in Southern California, which serves as a conduit, between donors and people in need.

 - Food rescue in Southern California also includes Waste Not OC Coalition which works to help meet the nutritional needs of the community by facilitating the donation and distribution of surplus food.